RTÉ Performing Groups: National Symphony Orchestra

 The RTÉ National Symphony Orchestra is the concert music orchestra of Radio Telefís Éireann.
 It has been considered one of Europe's major symphony orchestras.
-It is the primary symphony orchestra of Dublin and, is the leading orchestra of the Ireland.
+It is the primary symphony orchestra of Dublin and is the leading orchestra of Ireland.
 Jaime Martín is the Chief Conductor.

 RTÉ Philharmonic Choir

 The RTÉ Philharmonic Choir is RTÉ's main choir.
 The Choir has been at the centre of choral music in Ireland since its foundation by Colin Mawby in 1985 following the introduction of new choral policy.
-This 140 strong choir is the country's premier symphonic choral ensemble and has performed more than 52 of the major choral works since its foundation, mostly in conjunction with the RTÉ orchestras.
+This 140-strong choir is the country's premier symphonic choral ensemble and has performed more than 52 of the major choral works since its foundation, mostly in conjunction with the RTÉ orchestras.
 Its conductor is Mark Hindley.

 RTÉ Cór na nÓg

 The RTÉ Cór na nÓg was founded in 1987 and consists of 65 specially-selected children between the ages of 9 and 14 directed by conductor Máire Mannion.
 Regular performances are made in Dublin (such as the National Concert Hall) and in other counties.